 My wife and I served on several parish missions as part of a team that would travel up and down the east coast seeking to renew parish life.
 We would give our witness, lead the music, pray over people for healing, and try to answer people’s questions as best as we could.
 Skeptics might say that we were “preaching to the choir”.
-Not that that’s a bad thing; we all need to be fed.
-Evangelicals would call it “refreshing the saints”, and John Paul II called it “ongoing catechesis for those who are ‘fervent in their faith'”.
+Evangelicals would call it “refreshing the saints”, and John Paul II called it “the ongoing catechesis for those who are ‘fervent in their faith'”.
 But I must say I never encountered a single person who was being exposed to Christianity for the first time.

 It is good to be reminded that, in the eyes of God, the soul of a freshman at Rutgers University is of infinite value and is loved in exactly the same measure as the soul of a tribal chieftain in the mountains of Pakistan.

 Which brings me back to my original thesis: What about those 5 billion souls who have yet to hear the Gospel?
 Speaking solely as a layman, I am concerned that our resources are possibly being allocated disproportionately.
 What Saint John Paul II wrote in his encyclical was: